 National Gallery of Art, Washington

-Diane Waggoner is associate curator in the department of photographs at the National Gallery of Art, Washington.
+Diane Waggoner is curator of 19th-century photographs in the department of photographs at the National Gallery of Art, Washington.
 She received her PhD in art history from Yale University.
 She previously held positions at the Yale University Art Gallery and The Huntington Library, Art Collections, and Botanical Gardens.
 Since joining the department of photographs at the National Gallery in 2004, she has co-curated Photographic Discoveries: Recent Acquisitions (2006); The Streets of New York: American Photographs from the Collection, 1938-1958 (2006); The Art of the American Snapshot, 1888-1978: From the Collection of Robert E. Jackson (2007); and In the Darkroom: Photographic Processes Before the Digital Age (2009).
 The Art of the American Snapshot exhibition catalog was the 2008 winner of the College Art Association's Alfred H. Barr, Jr., Award for museum scholarship.
 She curated The Pre-Raphaelite Lens: British Photography and Painting, 1848-1875 (2010) and collaborated with Tate Britain on Pre-Raphaelites: Victorian Art and Design, 1848-1900 (2013).
-She is currently organizing East of the Mississippi: Nineteenth-Century American Landscape Photography, to be presented at the Gallery in 2017.
+Most recently, she curated East of the Mississippi: Nineteenth-Century American Landscape Photography (2017).

 Visitors will be asked to present all carried items for inspection upon entering.
 Checkrooms are free of charge and located at each entrance.
 Luggage and other oversized bags must be presented at the 4th Street entrances to the East or West Building to permit x-ray screening and must be deposited in the checkrooms at those entrances.
 For the safety of visitors and the works of art, nothing may be carried into the Gallery on a visitor's back.
 Any bag or other items that cannot be carried reasonably and safely in some other manner must be left in the checkrooms.
 Items larger than 17 by 26 inches cannot be accepted by the Gallery or its checkrooms.